enRose/enRose.github.io/c-sharp/file-upload/file-upload.md

 > For PDF, base64 is the only encoding that I can get it to work.
 For txt files we simply use the default encode utf-8 when we read the file from disk

-Although I don't recommend this approach but if we really want we can base64 encode each file and stick them into an array post them in http body along side with other information.
+Although I don't recommend this approach but if we really want, we can base64 encode each file and stick them into an array post them in http body along side with other information.

+> According to [MDN base64 increases its target by 33%](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) in size.
+But in reality I have seen 300% increase.

 Below shows posting a single file but the principle is the same for multiple files.